-Usama Alshaibi was born in Baghdad, Iraq in 1969 and spent his formative years living between the United States and the Middle East.
-His work in film and video has been screened at numerous film festivals and venues across the globe.
-In early 2004 Usama and his wife returned to his birthplace in Iraq to shoot his first feature documentary titled Nice Bombs.
-The documentary had a theatrical release in 2007 and a broadcast premiere on the Sundance Channel in March 2008.
+In early 2004, nine months after the United States invaded Iraq, Usama and his wife Kristie returned to his birthplace to shoot his first feature documentary titled Nice Bombs.
+The documentary had a theatrical release in Chicago and New York, and a broadcast premiere on the Sundance Channel.

 Alshaibi’s controversial narrative feature film Profane has screened globally in numerous film festivals and has won several awards, including best feature film at the Boston Underground Film Festival.

 His second documentary film American Arab, was produced under a Diversity Fellowship at the Chicago documentary powerhouse Kartemquin Films.
 The documentary had a world premiere at the International Documentary Film Festival Amsterdam, and an American premiere at the Big Sky Documentary Film Festival.
 American Arab had a national television broadcast through PBS World Channel, as part of the fourth season of America ReFramed.
 It’s also been televised on Canadian Broadcasting Corporation, the Japan Broadcasting Corporation and VGTV in Norway.

 Alshaibi has also produced and directed music videos for independent record labels such as Thrill Jockey, Skin Graft and Drag City.
 He was commissioned by Detroit Public Television to direct and produce two segments, Mother Mosque and Elkader, Iowa for the award-winning 13-part series Arab-American Stories, which aired nationally on public television stations.